-Rodents are social creatures, and many of their species live in societies.
-Scientists were surprised to find out that they have a complex way of communicating with each other.
-Rodents can practice monogamy, polygyny, and even promiscuity when it comes to mating.
+Rodents are social creatures, and many species of rats and mice live in tight-nit communities.
+Scientists were surprised to find out that rodents have a complex way of communicating with each other, part of the reason they tend to reproduce so quickly once they infest a property.

 While there are many species of rodents, what you commonly see in your homes is the mice.

-The house mice – they like to live in human homes and uses anything it could find inside your house to build their nests.
+House mice like to live in human homes and uses anything it could find inside your house to build their nests.
 They use shredded paper, cloth, or cardboard.
 They are notorious for doing structural damages to homes, as well as transmitting bubonic plague, typhus, and salmonella.

-Deer mice– they are the once found in outdoor structures like barns, outdoor toilets, and garages.
+Deer mice are commonly found in outdoor structures like barns, outdoor toilets, and garages.
 Deer mice can transmit the deadly Hantavirus.
 They are slightly larger than the house mice.
-They are light to dark brown with white belly and white feet.
+They are light to dark brown with white bellies and white feet.

-White-footed mice – They are known to enter our houses during the cold season.
+White-footed mice are known to enter our houses during the cold season.
 Since they live outdoors, they tend to pick up fleas, which in turn causes Lyme disease.
-Their fur color can be white to reddish brown with white bellies and feet.
+Their fur color can be white to reddish-brown with white bellies and feet.
 They tend to thrive in forested areas.

 These rodents are not just nuisance pests, they are deadly disease carriers too.
 If you see signs of infestation, you should take steps to get rid of them.

-Here are some tips on how to prevent mice infestation:
+Here are some tips on how to prevent mice infestations:

-- Regularly dispose of your garbage.
-Your trash is another source of food for them.
+Regularly dispose of your garbage.
+Your trash is another source of food for mice.